raimapo/AHRS/readme.md

 ## Getting Started

 Few implementations of Attitude and Heading Reference System using Matlab in mind to keep it as simple as possible to understand for beginners.
 Basis of Matlab scripts was token from x-IO examples.
 Additionaly scripts from Phil Kim books also was used.
-Thank You for authors !
+Thank You for the Authors !

+What is here implemented:
+1. Madwick AHRS algorithm 		- Quaternions  	- x-IO
+2. Mahony AHRS algorithm 		- Quaternions  	- x-IO
+3. Gyroscope data integration 		- Euler angles 	- Phil Kim - modifed rotation sequence to compare results
+4. Accelerometer data integration 	- Euler angles 	- Phil Kim - modifed g to 1, rotation sequence and added Yaw/Heading/psi calculation
+5. Linear Kalman filter (KF) 		- Euler angles 	- Phil Kim

 ### Prerequisites